Tax Planning for Retirees

 • Electing to defer tax on the distribution of employer stocks and bonds.
 (Section 2.09 of the treatise.)

-• Electing a lump sum distribution under the U.S. military’s new BRS System.
+• Electing a lump sum distribution under the U.S. military’s BRS System.
 (Section 14.02[1] of the treatise.)

 • Carefully considering whether (and when) to transfer regular IRA or retirement plan assets to a Roth IRA.
 (Section 6.05 of the treatise.)